(Previews begin Oct. 26, 2018, opens Nov. 12, 2018, closes Feb. 24, 2019)

 A small-town Indiana high schooler wants to take her girlfriend to the prom, but can’t.
-When four far-from-publicity-shy Broadway bigwigs (three actors and a press agent) hear of her plight, they come to her rescue in the name of love in the new musical comedy.
+When five far-from-publicity-shy Broadway bigwigs (four actors and a press agent) hear of her plight, they come to her rescue in the name of love—and publicity—in the new musical comedy.

 Schedule: Tu-F 8 pm, Sa 2 & 8 pm, Su 3 pm